 Our politeuomai, our way of living out our public life together, happens most importantly as church members.
 Our public life is by representing the city of God in the city of man.
 That’s because “our citizenship is in heaven, and from it we await a Savior, the lord Jesus Christ…” (Phil 3:20-21).
 If we are citizens of heaven, then the drive toward self-exalting nationalism can be tamed and transformed into a proper love for country that loves and serves our neighbor.
 Our secure identity in Christ frees the church to preach the gospel to sinners.
 This stance, rather than yelling for the government to hear, is much more healthy.

 Participation Replaces Dominance

-Since God’s covenant with Noah is an everlasting covenant with all creation, it is still applicable now, in the times of the New Covenant in Christ.
+Since God’s covenant with Noah is an everlasting covenant with all creation, it is still applicable now.
 So we can use its articulation in Gen 9:1–7 to glean at least three principles that all political administrations should still apply today.